laffuste/ordo/README.md

 ### Technical choices

-:warning: Important Foreword: the code has been deliberately overengineered for the sake of discussion
+>:warning: Important Foreword: the code has been deliberately overengineered for the sake of discussion

 - For the sake of conversation, the code has been deliberately overengineered.
 It hopefully is not to the point of obfuscating readability too much.
 Over-usage of patterns and inheritance is itself an anti-pattern.
 This repo might seem unnecessarily complicated at first.
 - Hexagonal design allows for easier maintenance on the long term and prepares for potential complexity.
 However, in the requirements no inputs/outputs to the system have been specified.
 For the sake of having one, a simple, naive http server has been created with `SimpleController`.
 - Avoided using frameworks like Spring to give a more raw design
 - Attempted a design that minimises impact on code if requirements increase

+#### Structure

 - `properties` package:
-  - properties loading has no dependencies on validations and could be extracted to a library.
+  - properties loading has no external dependencies and could be extracted to a library.
+The mapping of properties to domain models (which is tied to validations or future modules) is done by dependency injection.
   - its configuration is modular (see `validation.Application`): currently it takes the default config file (`app.properties`) and merges it with any yaml or java props file in the classpath given by command line arg `app.config`
-  - can be easily expanded with extra loaders (e.g. HttpFileLoader, FSFileLoader, ScpFileLoader...) or parsers (e.g. XMLPropertyParser, JsonPropertyParser...)
+  - can be easily expanded with extra loaders (e.g. HttpFileLoader, FSFileLoader, ScpFileLoader...) or parsers (e.g. XMLPropertyParser, JsonPropertyParser...) and added to the programmatic configuration

 - `validation` package:
+  - subpackages (hexagonal):
+    - adapter: i/o of the system (db access, web server, etc).
+In this case, a simple web server.
+    - application: the business logic
+    - domain: domain models, usually pojos
   - hexagonal architecture would allow to expand / modify the application entrypoints with no changes on the `application` package.
+A new entrypoint e.g. "FileWatcher" could be created and `OrderValidationUseCase` transparently injected.
   - adding Validators is done by linking the new ones in `OrderValidationService` (and adding the relevant tests).
   - adding new properties would require a change only in `OrdoValidationProperties` and `ValidationPropertiesMapper` (and the property itself)